The outstanding work of six individuals from across the UCLPartners academic and healthcare community has been recognised in this year’s honours list.

 Homerton University Hospital NHS Foundation Trust

-Knighthood: Tim Melville-Ross, Trust Chair and Chairman of the Higher Education Council for England, for services to higher education.
+Knighthood: Tim Melville-Ross, Trust Chair and Chair of the Higher Education Council for England, for services to higher education.

 Barking, Havering, and Redbridge University Hospitals NHS Trust